react-navigation/react-navigation/README.md

 ### Router

 An object that provides a reducer to update the state as well as some action creators.
+The router object should implement several properties:

+- `getInitialState`
+- `getStateForAction`
+- `actionCreators`

+The router is responsible for handling actions dispatched by calling methods on the `navigation` object.
+If the router cannot handle an action, it can return `null`, which would propagate the action to other routers until it's handled.

 ### Navigator